 First published on TechNet on Mar 30, 2016

 An accurate description of your issue or question can give your Support Engineer important information to research before you are even contacted.
 We’d love to call you back with the answer straight away, and the more information you can give us when the case is opened, the better chance we have of quickly resolving your issue.
-We have to scope each ticket down to the core problem and need information from you to do that.
-It benefits you and the engineer to have a clear, agreed upon goal, and accurate information and a detailed description of the issue helps get this done.
-We never mind spending the time getting an issue scoped but we always appreciate the collaboration.
+We have to scope each ticket down to the core problem, and accurate information and a detailed description of the issue helps get this done.
+We don’t mind spending time with you to understand an issue and agree upon a clear goal, but we always appreciate the proactive collaboration.

-It’s always best if you can be as specific as possible.
-Telling us what you are ultimately trying to accomplish is also very helpful.
+It’s always best if you can be as specific as possible and tell us what you are ultimately trying to accomplish.
 It matters if you are having an issue with device management, application management, enrollment, or administration.
 Let us know the device types, OS, application, observed behavior, expected behavior, etc.

 Screen captures can often eliminate any vagueness or misunderstanding when working on an issue.
-We always appreciate getting them, especially when they are included right away in a ticket.
+We always appreciate getting them, especially when they are included initially in a ticket.
 Any files you upload to your case during the ticket submission process are saved securely to protect your company and personal information.
-Just like a good description, a good file name will provide even greater clarity, so instead of naming your image file something like DCIM07.PNG, a more descriptive name such as Error after adding APN cert.PNG will help eliminate any confusion.
+Just like a good description, a good file name will provide even greater clarity, so instead of naming your image file something like DCIM07.PNG, use a more descriptive name such as Error after adding APN cert.PNG.